csommerl/js120/lesson2/lesson2_notes.md

 ### Summary

-Since the vinding of `this` in JavaScript is determined by how a function/method is invoked, JavaScript does not (==strictly?==) use lexical scoping in determining the value of `this`.
+Since the binding of `this` in JavaScript is determined by how a function/method is invoked, JavaScript does not (==strictly?==) use lexical scoping in determining the value of `this`.

 ---